radian-software/straight.el/README.md

-If all you want to do is change which branch you are installing `straight.el` from, simply customize the variable `straight-repository-variable`, which is provided for this purpose.
+If all you want to do is change which branch you are installing `straight.el` from, simply customize the variable `straight-repository-branch`, which is provided for this purpose.
 (Although using `straight-recipe-overrides` will work just as well, at least until the recipe happens to be changed upstream and your init-file isn't updated.)